tiankuizhang/tiankuizhang.github.io/_publications/zhang2020sixth.md

 ---
-title: "Sixth-order accurate schemes for reinitialization and extrapolation in the level set framework"
+title: "Sixth-order Accurate Schemes for Reinitialization and Extrapolation in the Level Set Framework"
 collection: publications
 permalink: /publication/zhang2020sixth
 date: 2020-03-30